SambaranRepo/Color-Segmentation-and-Object-Detection/README.md

 ## About
+* The aim of the project is to given an image, draw bounding box around blue recycling bins.
+The proposed method is to first segment the image and then use the segmented image to find out regions of interest using methods such as shape statistics and contours.
 * We build a Gaussian Discriminant Model and a Mixture of Gaussian model to segment an image into blue and non-blue regions.
 * A detector module then takes the segmented image as input, applies some morphology and smoothening operations on the segmented image.
 After that we apply open-cv findContour and boundingRect methods to get contours along the blue areas in the image.
 Combined with some shape statistics, we filter these regions into possible blue recycling bin regions and return the bounding boxes around these bins.

+## Environment Setup
+* To replicate the project, first build a conda environment using the provided ece276a.yaml file as follows :
+<pre> $conda env create -f ece276a.yaml</pre>
+* Add the project path to PYTHONPATH environment variable as shown below :
+<pre> $export PYTHONPATH=$/path_to/ECE_276A_PR1_Submission/$ </pre>
+* Finally activate the conda environment
+<pre> $conda activate ece276a </pre>

 ## File Details
 Files are structured into two directories :-